jebithajj13/076-bits-pilani/README.md

 # 076-bits-pilani
-This is a Bits Pilani Project for development.
+This is a Bits Pilani Project.